 A-Hydrocort, Solu-CORTEF, Solu-CORTEF 1000mg Vial, Solu-CORTEF 100mg Vial, Solu-CORTEF 250mg Vial, Solu-CORTEF 500mg VialThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-You should not receive it if you had an allergic reaction to hydrocortisone or if you have a fungus infection.
+You should not receive it if you had an allergic reaction to hydrocortisone or if you have a bleeding problem or a fungus infection.

 How to Use This Medicine:

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot into a muscle or into a vein.

 - A nurse or other health provider will give you this medicine.